Leask/socratex/README.md

 ## Programmable proxy

-You can also use socrates-x as a programmable proxy to meed your own needs.
+You can also use socrates-x as a programmable proxy to meet your own needs.

 ```bash
 $ npm i -s socrates-x
 ```

-Socrates is a ES6 module, so you can use it in your modern Node.js projects.
+Socrates is an ES6 module, so you can use it in your modern Node.js projects.

 ```javascript
 import { Socrates } from 'socrates-x';